-+ How does the Subscriber Addressable IP Match process work?
++ How does the ISP-authenticated IP targeting match process work?

 An advertising client provides a CRM list of target prospects to AP.
 AP then matches the target prospects’ physical addresses to their corresponding IP address behind the firewall of the ISP.
 The list of IP addresses is anonymized (or stripped of all identifying information) and then given a random segment identifier.
 The segment is then pushed to the Demand Side Platform (DSP) of choice for campaign execution.

 + What does this mean for our advertising clients?

 First and foremost, our ad clients’ data is managed in a highly compliant fashion as noted above.
 Second, our ad clients’ data-driven buys will be more efficient (as there are no impressions delivered to non-qualified households or geographies) with no wasted impressions.
 Impressions are delivered ONLY to the households on the CRM list, providing higher reach and frequency due to more efficient impression delivery.

 + What about other platforms that claim to deliver IP Targeting?

 IP targeting without ISP IP data doesn’t compare from an accuracy perspective.
 Only the ISP actually knows the IP address for a given household; and only with AP’s technology can the ISP keep up with the dynamic nature of IP address changes.
 Other providers claiming IP targetability are forced to rely on statistical models and latitude/longitudedata that is not accurate to the household level (Note: this method completely breaks down in with dense housing).